 - case studies and real-world applications

-One of the immediate outputs of the workshop will be publication of a special issue in a scientific journal to be determined.
+One of the immediate outputs of the workshop will be the publication of a special issue in a scientific journal to be determined.

-Broad topics in the workshop include:
+Broad topics in social complexity:

-- Emergent phenomena of complex social systems: self-organization, regime shifts, tipping points and resilience.
+- Emergent phenomena of complex social systems: self-organization, regime shifts, tipping points, and resilience.

 - Empirical calibration and validation of computational models for complex social systems.